-This course treats contemporary problems raised in international private dispute resolution, including civil litigation of international cases in U.S. courts, comparative law and procedure in European practice, and, to a lesser extent, arbitration.
-The course will complement International Arbitration and Dispute Resolution, to be offered in Spring 2010.
-The course includes the following topics: acquisition of judicial jurisdiction over foreign defendants; extraterritorial application of [deleted] law; service of process abroad; obtaining evidence abroad; procuring foreign counsel; proof of foreign law in U.S. courts; choice of forum issues, including both federal and state courts, here and abroad; choice of law in the international context; enforcement of foreign judgments; and foreign sovereign immunity and related issues of sovereignty.
+This course is intended to prepare a student for practice that increasingly involves a cross-border element, such as foreign parties, transactions, or events occurring outside the US.
+The course focuses on contemporary problems raised in international private dispute resolution, including civil litigation of international cases in US courts, with a look at comparative procedure in European Union law and practice and to a lesser extent also international arbitration.
+The course includes the following topics: jurisdiction over foreign parties; extraterritorial application of US law; service of process abroad; discovery/obtaining evidence abroad; proof of foreign law in US courts; choice of forum issues, including both federal and state courts, here and abroad; parallel litigation and forum non conveniens; choice of law in the international context; enforcement of foreign judgments; foreign sovereign immunity and Act of State doctrine.